Filing for Chapter 13 Bankruptcy in MA

 Are you stressed by your medical bills?
 Are you struggling to catch up with family support payments and utilities?
 If you’re struggling with any sort of debt, then bankruptcy may be the solution to your problems!

 Chapter 13 bankruptcy is a process where the debtor reorganizes their debt.
-It is different from a Chapter 7 in several ways.
-Primarily, Chapter 13 takes significantly longer and debts are repaid as opposed to discharged.
+It is different from Chapter 7 in several ways.
+Primarily, Chapter 13 takes significantly longer, and debts are repaid instead of discharged.
 There are numerous reasons why a debtor would file Chapter 13.
 However, you should consult an attorney before filing bankruptcy.

 The issues above help determine whether Chapter 13 bankruptcy is your best option.

 How Does Income Affect Filling?

 If you make too much money to file a Chapter 7, you will have to file a Chapter 13.
 During the bankruptcy reform of 2005, the courts made it much more difficult to qualify for Chapter 7 by creating threshold income requirements and the Means Test.
 You must take the Means Test if your income exceeds the median income.
 The Means Test takes your monthly expenses, such as mortgage loans, car payments, taxes, insurance, and child care, among other expenses, and places them in a formula that will determine whether you pass or fail the test.
 If you fail the Means Test, your only bankruptcy option is Chapter 13.

 It is important that your income be sufficient if you want to file a Chapter 13 bankruptcy.
 You will make monthly payments to the court; if you miss one, your case can be dismissed immediately.
 Dismissal allows your creditors to collect from you again.